ArmantoArisRoutsis/Movies-App/README.md

 ## About

-###### This is application allows users to search movies and view relevant information.
+###### This application allows users to search movies and view relevant information.
+The users can also save movies to their "to-watch-list" and later on remove them if they wish to do so.

-###### The way the application save data is by utilizing the local storage and by manippulating the way data is stored.
+###### The way the application saves data is by utilizing the local storage and by manipulating the way data is stored.
 Local storage allows us to save data in a plain text format.

 ## Technologies Used